 Despite what we may assume given their playful and cuddly characteristics, otters do not make good pets.
 In recent years, social media has popularized videos of pet otters and increased the drive to own otters as well as visit “otter cafes” and other animal experiences.
 Otters are wild animals, and wild animals cannot have their needs met when kept as pets.

-The best thing you can do to celebrate otters on World Otter Day is support our work to protect them.
-When you sign World Animal Protection’s Organize for Otters pledge, you commit to:
+The best thing you can do to celebrate otters on World Otter Day is support our work to protect them, and commit to: